Monday-Friday8:00 a.m. -5:30 p.m.

 Most criminals prefer to take the easy path to stealing.
 Given a choice of homes in a neighborhood, they will choose to break into the homes that are darkest and/or most secluded.
 If your house is not among the easiest to burglarize, criminals will likely pass it by.

-Check out Deputy Neuenfeldt's tips on burglar proofing your home.
+Check out our crime prevention deputy's tips on burglar proofing your home.

 Sufficient lighting around a home can be a deterrent to criminals, who do not want to be seen when committing their crimes.
 Use porch lights, landscape lighting, and lighting around the doors to your home.
 Consider motion-activated lighting on the exterior of your home.
 The light doesn't have to be excessive – just enough so that neighbors or passersby could see someone around the outside of your home.